-Nuria Fernandez was appointed as Deputy Administrator and senior official of the Federal Transit Administration on January 20, 2021.
-With more than 35 years of experience, Nuria Fernandez has made a name for herself as an inspiring leader in the transportation industry.
-She comes to FTA after serving as General Manager and CEO of the Santa Clara Valley Transportation Authority (VTA), where she was responsible for 2,100 employees and oversaw projects, programs, and transit services that provide mobility solutions for the more than two million people who live and work in the Silicon Valley.
+Nuria Fernandez was confirmed by the U.S. Senate as the 15th Administrator of the Federal Transit Administration (FTA) on June 10, 2021.
+She was previously appointed as Deputy Administrator and senior FTA official on January 20, 2021.
+With more than 35 years of experience, Fernandez made a name for herself as an inspiring leader in the transportation industry.
+She came to FTA after serving as General Manager and CEO of the Santa Clara Valley Transportation Authority (VTA), where she was responsible for 2,100 employees and oversaw projects, programs, and transit services that provide mobility solutions for more than two million people who live and work in the Silicon Valley.

 Among the highlights of her tenure at VTA was the completion of the first Bay Area Rapid Transit (BART) heavy rail service into Silicon Valley, a 10-mile, $3 billion line that opened to passenger service in June 2020.
 She also received federal approval in 2018 to extend the heavy rail service for another six miles.
 When completed in 2026, the heavy rail service will total 16 miles of rail and six stations that will provide transit alternatives for tens of thousands of commuters in and around the Silicon Valley.